16 Products People With Chronic Pain Swear by That Fit in Your Purse

 “Salonpas patches are awesome and I always keep them in my purse, though they have a stronger scent,” Hillard said.

-Buy the Salonpas featured above for $11.49 from Walgreens.
+Buy the Salonpas patches featured above for $10.49 from Walgreens.

 12. Curable App

-This app provides a “virtual pain coach” that helps guide you through new pain research, brain training techniques, writing exercises to help you pinpoint the causes and stressors of your pain and guided meditation.
+This app provides a “virtual pain coach” that guides you through new pain research, brain training techniques, writing exercises to help you pinpoint the causes and stressors of your pain, and guided meditation.

 “The Curable app.
 Has helped me with my chronic pain quite a bit,” Jayne Dough said.

-Download the Curable app for free from the Apple app store.
+Download the Curable app for free from the Apple App Store and Google Play.

 13. Fidget Toy

-If you tend to fidget while anxious, or find that distracting yourself helps with your pain, consider keeping a fidget toy in your purse.
-You don’t have to get one of the infamous fidget spinners — there are tons of designs out there that are discreet and offer different “activities” for your fingers to do.
+If you tend to fidget while anxious or find that distracting yourself helps with your pain, consider keeping a fidget toy in your bag.
+There are tons of designs out there that are discreet and offer different activities for your fingers to do.

-“My daughter made me a chainmaille ‘fidget’ that I can calm myself with while using meditation while running this through my fingers,” Carolyn Majors said.
+“My daughter made me a chain mail ‘fidget’ that I can calm myself with while practicing mindful meditation,” Carolyn Majors said.

 14. Compression Brace

-Buy the knee brace featured above for $24.99 from Better Braces.
+Buy the knee brace featured above for $21.99 from DonJoy Advantage.

 15. TENS Machine

-While most TENS units are fairly small, for one you can keep in your purse, look for “minis” that are even smaller.
-The unit above fits in your pocket.
+While most transcutaneous electrical nerve stimulation (TENS) units are fairly small, you can look for “minis” that are even smaller.
+The unit above can fit in your pocket.

 16. Instant Ice Pack

-Buy the ice pack featured above for $1.70 from Walmart.
+Buy the ice packs featured above for $9.99 from Amazon.